On This Day in History: September 11

 - Charles Walker, English politician

-- Bashar al-Assad, Syrian marshal and politician, 21st President of Syria
+- Bashar al-Assad, Syrian politician, 21st President of Syria

 - Paul Heyman, American wrestling promoter, manager, and journalist